dogfuntom/Awesome-Palette-Choice/README.md

 ## Color wheel
 Traditional ideas are used: color wheel, color harmony, complementary colors, triad, tetrad, etc.
-* [Adobe Color](https://color.adobe.com/) — Application: not tailored for any particular application.
+* [Adobe Color](https://color.adobe.com/) — Not tailored for any particular application.
 * [Paletton.com](http://paletton.com/) — Showcases: website, artwork, fabric, animation.
+* [Color Calculator](https://www.sessions.edu/color-calculator/) — Not tailored for any particular application.

 ## Other approaches (geometric, spatial, etc.)
 (Try them, these approaches work better than they may sound.)